CChen0901/Dietary_Pattern_Prediction/README.md

 urban diet, and the Chinese-adapted Western diet.
 Based on the four key food choices, they were defined as follows: the Chinese-adapted Mediterranean diet is characterized by high consumption of whole grains and tubers and low intake of salty and smoked foods, whereas the Chinese-adapted Western diet is marked by high consumption of smoked and salty foods and low intake of whole grains and tubers.
 The conventional Chinese urban diet shows no strong preference for the four key dietary factors.

 6. Use your owner food choices
 Except mock data we provide, you can use your true response to 12 food groups to determine your dietary pattern.
+The food groups are as following: primary carbohydrate intake (defined as consumed at least twice daily, including refined grains, whole grains, tubers, and processed carbohydrates), primary protein intake (defined as consumed four or more days per week, including dairy products, eggs and poultry, red meat, seafood, and soy products) and taste preferences (defined as frequently consumed, including sweet, smoked, salty, oily, spicy, bitter, and sour foods).
+All food choices are coded into 16 binary variables: RefinedGrains, WholeGrains, Tubers, ProcessedCarbs, Dairy, Egg-Poultry, RedMeat, Seafood, Soy, SweetFoods, SmokedFoods, SaltyFoods, OilyFoods, SpicyFoods, BitterFoods, and SourFoods.
+You should response to only 12 variables: SaltyFoods, WholeGrains, SmokedFoods, Tubers, OilyFoods, ProcessedCarbs, Spicy-Food, RefinedGrains, Soy, Dairy, Seafood, and BitterFoods.

 ## Software versions
 * R 4.4.2